 - Have a look to see if you can learn your trade 'on the job’ or do an apprenticeship.
 Experience in the workplace is invaluable.

 - Look at alternatives to formal education.
-This could be a gap year, volunteering, teaching English as a foreign language, or any other worthwhile opportunities that may come your way.
+This could be a gap year, a career in the maritime industry, volunteering, teaching English as a foreign language, or any other worthwhile opportunities that may come your way.
 These kinds of experiences can contribute towards your education, growth and employability in all sorts of unique ways.